 The Central Everglades Planning Project (CEPP) is the next generation of proposed projects to be implemented under CERP.
 One goal of CEPP is to identify and plan for projects on land already in public ownership to allow more water to be directed south to the central Everglades, Everglades National Park (ENP) and Florida Bay.
 Although this project is expected to produce large-scale hydrological benefits, there is also trepidation about its potential impact on endangered species, including the CSSS, whose range is extremely limited and population very small.

 The goal of this project is to continue monitoring of CSSS populations found in ENP, and on adjacent lands managed by the South Florida Water Management District (SFWMD).
 With planning and recovery discussions for this endangered species expected to continue as Everglades restoration advances, this project maintains continuity with previous research and monitoring, and evaluates new opportunities for recovery.
-During 2018, the specific research objectives of this project are: 1) to evaluate the response of CSSS subpopulation E to hydrological changes in the eastern Everglades resulting from the implementation of CEPP; 2) evaluate CSSS response to ENP restoration of an area of woody vegetation surrounded by marl prairie habitat known as the Tomato Patch; 3) conduct a meta-analysis of existing CSSS demographic data and make recommendations for data analysis needs; 4) assess the impact of Hurricane Irma on CSSS populations; and 5) assess the effect of the SFWMD’s C-111 Spreader Canal Project on CSSS subpopulation D located outside the boundary of ENP.
+During 2021, the specific research objectives of this project are: 1) to collect demographic data from CSSS subpopulations B, C and D to add to the long-term demographic dataset for the species; 2) collect data to help evaluate the response of CSSS subpopulation E to hydrological changes in the eastern Everglades resulting from the implementation of CEPP; 3) conduct ground surveys in CSSS subpopulation A to provide evidence that this critical subpopulation still persists; 4) conduct statistical analyses of existing CSSS demographic data and make recommendations for further data analysis needs; and 5) assess the effect of the SFWMD’s C-111 Spreader Canal Project on CSSS subpopulation D located outside the boundary of ENP.